Removals to France

 As France is an EU member country, moving from Italy does not involve customs duties for your *used* personal effects.
 However:

-Moving to France: Costs and Quotes
+Removals to France: Costs and Quotes

-- Transparent: Do not hide additional costs.
+- Transparent: Not hide additional costs.

 - Personalized: Based on your specific needs.

-France-Italy Transport: Shipments and Goods
+France Italy Transport: Shipments and Goods

-If you need to carry out France-Italy transport or transport from France to Italy of goods, furniture, or parcels, the options are:
+If you need to carry out France Italy transport or transport from France to Italy of goods, furniture, or parcels, the options are:

 - International couriers: DHL, UPS, FedEx, GLS, etc. offer express and standard shipping services.